Introduction

 This web site will explain the history of the line, and its current state of its Right-of-Way, and any current surviving rolling stock.
 I will hope to clear up much of the erroneous and false information that exists on the Web today.
 Since the RRRR was small, and information scarce (only one book is known to exist; Fred Diebert’s Rails up the Raritan), it is very believable that false information can get published by accident.
 I have spent many hours researching the line.
 I have personally found some long lost rolling stock, and hope to continue to document and trace the existing pieces and stations that still exist.
 Every year some rail fans and I walk some of the line, tracing and documenting what we see, noting its history and hopefully preserving it in pictures and writings as best we can.

 Since published information is so hard to come by, I hope that after gathering the many stories and pictures from those that actually worked with and knew the railroad, someday a new book can be complied for all to read.
+(I have since abandoned the idea of publishing a book, as a web site is easy to access and free for all).
 If you have stories or information you would like to share, or have any photos or documents I can post on this site, please don’t hesitate to contact me.
 I would love to hear anyone’s story if they have one to tell.

 I can be reached at Tom_E_Reynolds at Yahoo.com